The Play That Goes Wrong

-The Play That Goes Wrong is a 2012 play by Henry Lewis, Jonathan Sayer, and Henry Shields of Mischief Theatre Company.
-It won Best New Comedy at the 2015 Laurence Olivier Awards.
-As of September 2021, the show has been running since 2012 in London; since 2014, the play has undertaken five tours of the UK.
+The Play That Goes Wrong is a play by Henry Lewis, Jonathan Sayer, and Henry Shields of Mischief Theatre Company.
+The story follows a performance of a murder mystery, where the ill-fated theatre company encounters numerous mishaps.

+The original production has been running since 2012 in London, where it won Best New Comedy at the 2015 Laurence Olivier Awards.
+Since 2014, the play has undertaken five tours of the UK, and a Broadway production ran from 2017–2019 and then continued off-Broadway.

 Plot

-Before the play starts the audience see the backstage staff doing last-minute adjustments to the set, including trying to mend a broken mantelpiece and find a dog that has run off.

-The fictitious Cornley Polytechnic Drama Society (Cornley University in the American version), fresh from such hits as Two Sisters, The Lion and The Wardrobe, Cat, and James and the Peach (or James, Where's your Peach?), has received a substantial bequest and is putting on a performance of The Murder at Haversham Manor – a 1920s murder mystery play, similar to The Mousetrap, which has the right number of parts for the members.
-The script was written by the fictitious Susie H. K. Brideswell.
+The Cornley Polytechnic Drama Society, fresh from hits such as Two Sisters, The Lion and The Wardrobe, Cat, and James and the Peach, has received a substantial bequest and is putting on a performance of The Murder at Haversham Manor – a 1920s murder mystery play, similar to The Mousetrap, which has the right number of parts for its members.
+The cast is headed by Chris Bean, who plays Inspector Carter and serves as the show's director, set designer, costume designer, prop maker, box office manager, press and PR person, voice and dialect coach, and fight choreographer.

+Before the play starts the backstage staff is making last-minute adjustments to the set, including trying to mend a broken mantelpiece and find a dog that has run off.

-During the performance, a play within a play, a plethora of disasters befall the cast, including doors sticking, props falling from the walls, and floors collapsing.
-Cast members are seen misplacing props, forgetting lines, missing cues, breaking character, having to drink white spirit instead of whisky (paint thinner in the U.S. production), mispronouncing words, stepping on fingers, being hidden in a grandfather clock, and being manhandled off stage.
-One cast member is knocked unconscious, and her replacement (the group technician) refuses to yield when she returns.
-In another scene, an actor repeats an earlier line of dialogue, cuing the other actors to repeat the whole dialogue sequence, ever more frenetically, several times.
-The climax is a tribute to a scene in Buster Keaton's film Steamboat Bill, Jr., when virtually the whole of the remaining set collapses.
+During the performance, a plethora of disasters befalls the actors, including doors sticking, props falling from the walls and failing in numerous ways, and floors collapsing.
+Cast members fall down, are struck by set pieces, misplace and break props, forget lines, miss cues, break character, drink white spirit instead of Scotch whisky, mispronounce words, step on fingers, are hidden in a grandfather clock, and are manhandled off stage.
+One cast member is knocked unconscious, and her replacement (the group's technician) refuses to yield when she returns.
+An actor repeats an earlier line of dialogue, cuing the other actors to repeat the whole dialogue sequence, ever more frenetically, several times.
+During intermission, a few of the actors will interact directly with patrons in the lobby as Bean desperately tries to corral them back into the dressing room.
+In the climax, virtually the whole of the remaining set collapses.